mdarfan357/Automated-WebScraping/README.md

 * Do visit the [web application](https://mdarfan357-price-track-appstreamlit-app-tr1vmx.streamlitapp.com/) to see the frontend of the project

-*Note that the following code runs everyday in order to store the changes in the product prices*
+*Note that the following code runs everyday automatically in order to store the changes in the product prices*

 The skills used in this project :
 ---------------